emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Use catalogs of code smells
 ---------------------------

-Do you want to avoid a wars of opinions and save a lot of team's time?
+Do you want to avoid a war of opinions and save a lot of team's time?
 Ground your arguments on knowledge, instead of opinion, when you do code review.
 Use catalogs of Code Smells.
 There is a few of most frequently used catalogs: